ptr-yudai/pawnyable/README.md

 $ npm i
 $ hexo s
 ```
-You can generate the static files by the following command:
+You can generate the static files with the following command:
 ```
 $ hexo g
 ```